 One such program is being implemented in South Carolina.
 Instead of jail time, this voluntary rehabilitation program would include 13 months of supervision, AA meetings, court appearances, counseling and therapy, alcohol testing without any prior schedule and 6 months of aftercare after the program has been completed.

 The hope with this program is that it will be enough to lower the number of repeat offenders out on the road, thus making the roads a safer place for all drivers.
 However, there are still many states that pack traditional penalties for repeat DUI offenders, and those penalties can be heavy.
-Anyone facing a repeat DUI charge may wish to contact an attorney.
+Anyone facing a repeat DUI charge may wish to contact a car accident attorney Kansas City.